Speedphoenix/Watermelon/README.md

 Runs ESLint with the project's config.
 (Mostly airbnb but with some rules excluded)

+### `npm lintfix`

+Runs ESLint with the project's config like npm lint, but with the --fix parameter, thus fixing part of the errors encountered

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>